Isaac-waithaka/Pizza-App/README.md

 ## Description:
-A pizza ordering web application.
+A website where one is able to order pizza of their choice with a delivery option

 ## Author:
 > Isaac Waithaka